BGU-CS-VIL/DiTAC/README.md

 *** Code will be uploaded soon ***

-Implementation for our paper, submitted to ECCV 2024.
+Implementation for our paper, ECCV 2024.

 **Authors:** Irit Chelly*, Shahaf E. Finder*, Shira Ifergane, and Oren Freifeld.